MarcMaussner/qml_cysec/README.md

     - try PGD with mixed-device -> Volker
     - add means of robustness (accuracy, confusion-matrix) to original PGD and FGSM examples -> Marc -> DONE
     - added PGD with reduced images (16x16 -> 8x8) and run with mixed-device
+    - added PGD with reduced images (16x16 -> 8x8) and run with qiskit-AER